HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Flexibility really means two things:

-- Staying cool, calm and collected when things go wrong when you travel – because things are bound to go wrong; and
+- Staying cool, calm and collected when things go wrong when you travel – because things are bound to go wrong

 Stay healthy